By David Joel Miller.

 Occasional a non-human family member has been poorly behaved, torn something up or used an inappropriate place for a bathroom.
 But all in all, pets have been consistently more dependable and affectionate than many a human acquaintance.

 There were some studies, way back when, which showed that having a pet in your life reduced loneliness and improved mental health.

-One of life’s great tragedies is that our pets can be torn from us way to soon.
+One of life’s great tragedies is that our pets can be torn from us way too soon.
 Many a child’s first loss is a beloved pet.
 How that child responds to that event can set up a pattern of dealing with loss for the rest of their life.
-For many the first time death touches us is when a beloved pet passes away.
+For many, the first time death touches us is when a beloved pet passes away.

 If you open your heart to a pet and let them love you, they stay with your forever in the places of your mind where you remember happy things.
 If only we could hold lost human relationships in that same place.

 That person you loved and had children with, may not be in your life now, but there was something that led you to make a child with them.
 If only we could hold that memory of our child’s parent fast, separate it from the ex we are now rid of, we might find some of that unconditional love that our pets display.

 The cruelest loss of all for many a person is when we reach old age.
 Partners are lost, along with friends.
 Children may move away or connections with family are lost.
 The one thing that remains is their pet.
 That pet may be a way to maintain a memory of their lost partner or children.

 Unknowing or uncaring people have separated that senior from the last creature that regularly shows them affection.
 More enlightened agencies and providers sometimes see the benefits from keeping that person connected to the emotional benefits that come from sharing your life with an animal.

 If only humans could love as constantly and unconditionally as our animal companions do then the world would be a better place.

 Want to sign up for my mailing list?